 About the Recording Process

-Analog and digital music is recorded differently.
-While both are created by a microphone which turns air pressure into sound, the end result is different with each.
+Analog and digital music are recorded differently.
+While both are created by a microphone that turns air pressure into sound, the end result is different with each.
 These sounds are transformed into electrical analog signals.
 If the recording is analog-made, its signal is imprinted directly onto its master tape via magnetization.
 It can also be imprinted to a master record via grooves.
 Various copies, then, can be crafted into various vinyl records and cassette tapes.

 Digital recordings, meanwhile, translate an analog signal directly into a digital version of the sound.
 In essence: A sound’s existence as something digital means it’s been translated into a series of numbers which digital software can translate, present and record further.
 If an analog signal is digitized, its recording can be copied to an external media player, a compact disc or a disc drive.
 It can also be streamed online.